 Before we look at the centre of mass formulas lets us quickly look at what the concept means.
-Centre of mass of a body is defined as a point at which whole of the mass of the body appears to be concentrated.
-Centre of mass of few useful configurations are given below.
+The centre of mass of a body is defined as a point at which whole of the mass of the body appears to be concentrated.
+The centre of mass of few useful configurations is given below.

 Centre of Mass Formulas

 1. A system of two point masses m1r1 = m2r2.
 The centre of mass lies closer to the heavier mass.

 4. Semicircular ring